UAF-RCS/uaf-rcs-hpc-docs/logging-in/using-vnc-to-login.md

    Depending on your desktop settings on the remote system, the X screensaver may kick in and lock the session after a period of inactivity.
 If this happens, you'll be prompted for a password that doesn't exist.
 The xlock process can be killed from the command line.
 We recommend disabling X locking in the VNC displayed desktop settings to avoid this happening.

+3. Banish Authentication Popup

+   If you get a "Authentication is required to set the network proxy used for downloading packages" dialog box constantly opening, launch a Terminal Console and type gnome-session-properties and then uncheck the PackageKit Update Applet.
+You may need to restart your VNC session for this to take effect.

-3. Reset Server Password
+4. Reset Server Password

    To change the VNC server password, use the 'vncpasswd' command on the remote system.

-4. More Information
+5. More Information

    Run 'vncserver --help' and 'man vncserver' for more information on how to use the application.